dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The string value SHOULD be one of the following:

-        + "summary"
+    * "summary"

-        + "transcript"
+    * "transcript"

-        + "translation"
+    * "translation"

-        + "sentiment"
+    * "sentiment"

-        + "tts"
+    * "tts"

 ### dialog

-* dialog: "UnsignedInt"
+Analysis typically pertains to one or more of the Dialog Objects in the dialog array.
+The dialog parameter is used to indicate which Dialog Objects this analysis was based upon.

+* dialog: "UnsignedInt" | "UnsignedInt"[] (optional only if the analysis was not derived from any of the dialog)

-    The value of the dialog parameter is the index to the dialog in the dialog array to which this analysis object corresponds.
+    The value of the dialog parameter is the index to the dialog or array of indices to dialogs in the dialog array to which this analysis object corresponds.

 ### mimetype

+The media type for the included or referenced analysis file is provided in the mimetype parameter.

-* mimetype: "Mime" (optional for externally referenced files in which case, this is provided in the HTTPS Content-Type header)
+* mimetype: "Mime" (optional for externally referenced files, if it this is provided in the [HTTPS] Content-Type header)

-    The mimetype string contains the media type or MIME type of the analysis file.
+    The mimetype string contains the media type or [MIME] type of the analysis file.

 ### filename

+It is sometimes useful to preserve the name of the file which originally contained this analysis data.
+This can be done in the filename parameter.

 * filename: "String" (optional)